twoexponents/reddit/README.md

-Predicting Evolution of Conversations of Reddit
+# Predicting Evolution of Conversations of Reddit

+## Code Explanation
 src/
  -feature.all.py: Using all features
  -feature.content/user/liwc/w2v.py: Using each feature only